We are unstoppable

 We are unstoppable.

-Dave S. is a sober member of Alcoholics Anonymous who attended 1,000 meetings in his first two years of sobriety and presently regularly attends six meetings per week.
+Dave S. is a sober member of Alcoholics Anonymous who attended 1,000 meetings in his first two years of sobriety and currently regularly attends six meetings per week.
 He describes his involvement in Alcoholics Anonymous as the greatest passion of his life.
-He came to terms with his status as a non-believer when he was about six months sober and that was more than thirty years ago.
+He came to terms with his status as a non-believer when he was about six months sober.
 He has always been vocal about his non-believer status in and out of AA meetings.
 He met his sponsor when he was 35 days sober and describes him as the greatest human being he ever met.
 They spent hundreds and hundreds of hours together over a 19 year period until his sponsor died on January 13, 2003.